How to Make a Stunning Fall Wreath with Succulents

 - Faux succulents

-Before you add all the elements to your fall wreath, you should add a hook to the back for hanging.
-Snip a piece of craft wire and bend it in half.
+Start your wreath project by making a hook for easy hanging.
+Cut a 10-inch length of craft wire and bend it in half.
 Then, fold each end back up toward the top as shown.

-Push the two ends of the hook down and through a small bundle of twigs.
-Pull up and twist the ends onto themselves to secure.
+Push the two ends of the hook down and through the grapevine wreath.
+Pull up and twist the ends around each other to secure.
 Hold the wreath by the hook to test strength.

-To start the wreath, lay a sparse bed of greenery on the twigs.
-Try a mix of faux ficus, eucalyptus, and olive leaves, or incorporate plants with interesting textures, such as ferns or rosemary.
+With the hook in place, begin adding layers of artificial greenery to the grapevine wreath form.
+Try a mix of faux ficus, eucalyptus, and olive leaves like we did, or incorporate plants with interesting textures, such as ferns or rosemary.
 Direct the stems in a circular motion for a cohesive look.
 Secure the layer of leaves with hot glue or floral wire.

 Step 4: Add Succulents

-Find long-stemmed faux succulents at your local crafts store.
-These will frame the top of your wreath.
+Use long-stemmed artificial succulents along the top of your wreath.
 Find a center point and sprawl the succulents out like a fan from that point.
 If they're heavy, you might want to use both hot glue and floral wire to keep them in place.

 Step 5: Place Billy Balls

-Find and cut billy balls to size.
-For added interest, incorporate a variety of autumn colors like orange, yellow, and burgundy.
-Use a dab of hot glue on the stem, then insert it into the twig wreath.
-Place the billy balls so they look as if they are popping out from the center of the focal point.
-Place the billy balls at different heights to add depth to the design.
+Cut Billy Ball stems to size.
+Billy Balls are traditionally a beautiful bright yellow, but you can also often find tinted versions in autumnal colors.
+Use a dab of hot glue on the stem, then insert it into the wreath.
+Place the Billy Balls so they look as if they are popping out from the center of the focal point.
+Place them at different heights to add depth to the design.